[collection] Fate/stay night: Realta Nua — when animation agrees to be seen differently

 Making the animation process visible

-What this book makes visible is the invisible labor of Japanese animation—the part that is forgotten as soon as the image becomes fluid, animated, and finalized.
+What this book makes visible is the invisible work behind Japanese animation.
+The work we tend to forget the moment the image becomes fluid, animated, and complete.

 Every animated scene rests on a succession of stages: preliminary sketches, key poses, in-betweens, corrections, refinements.